Bethany ~ Tomb of Lazarus

 John 11:38-44: So Jesus, again being deeply moved within, came to the tomb.
 Now it was a cave, and a stone was lying against it.
 39 Jesus said, “Remove the stone.”
 Martha, the sister of the deceased, said to Him, “Lord, by this time there will be a stench, for he has been dead four days.”
 40 Jesus said to her, “Did I not say to you that if you believe, you will see the glory of God?”
 41 So they removed the stone.
 And Jesus raised His eyes, and said, “Father, I thank You that You have heard Me.
 42 But I knew that You always hear Me; nevertheless, because of the people standing around I said it, so that they may believe that You sent Me.”
 43 And when He had said these things, He cried out with a loud voice, “Lazarus, come out!”
 44 Out came the man who had died, bound hand and foot with wrappings, and his face was wrapped around with a cloth.
 Jesus said to them, “Unbind him, and let him go.”

-3. Bethany was also where Simon the Leper lived and where Mary anointed Jesus with expensive perfume.
+3. Bethany was also where Simon the Leper lived and Mary anointed Jesus with expensive perfume.

 John 12:1-3: Therefore, six days before the Passover, Jesus came to Bethany where Lazarus was, whom Jesus had raised from the dead.
 2 So they made Him a dinner there, and Martha was serving; and Lazarus was one of those reclining at the table with Him.
 3 Mary then took a pound of very expensive perfume of pure nard, and anointed the feet of Jesus and wiped His feet with her hair; and the house was filled with the fragrance of the perfume.

-This event happened at the home of Simon the Leper.
+This event happened at Simon the Leper's home.

 Mark 14:3-9: While He was in Bethany at the home of Simon the Leper, He was reclining at the table, and a woman came with an alabaster vial of very expensive perfume of pure nard.
 She broke the vial and poured the perfume over His head.
 4 But there were some indignantly remarking to one another, “Why has this perfume been wasted?
 5 For this perfume could have been sold for over three hundred denarii, and the money given to the poor.”
 And they were scolding her.
 6 But Jesus said, “Leave her alone!
 Why are you bothering her?
 She has done a good deed for Me.
 7 For you always have the poor with you, and whenever you want, you can do good to them; but you do not always have Me.
 8 She has done what she could; she has anointed My body beforehand for the burial.
 9 Truly I say to you, wherever the gospel is preached in the entire world, what this woman has done will also be told in memory of her.”